This guide is here to give an overview of the channels we've decided to adopt and to give you some tips for how best to communicate with the network.

 To get something published in News, email firstname.lastname@example.org or post in the #enspiral-news Slack channel.
 If you want to reach the whole network with non-urgent infomation, this is the way.

-Email - Everyone at Enspiral is entitled to an Enspiral email address if they need one to represent Enspiral to clients or the public.
+Email - Everyone at Enspiral can pay a subscription fee to have an Enspiral email address if they need one to represent Enspiral to clients or the public.
 Email is great for one-on-one or small group correspondence, or one-way announcements.
 There are more details on the Google Apps page.

 Drive - We use Drive (Docs, Sheets, Forms) extensively, but we're moving all 'official' documentation off it and onto GitHub.
 If a team you're working with uses Drive, you'll be invited to the relevant folders/docs.